Home Export Guide Top 50 Export Products from India and Their Destination Countries

 Merchandise Exports Growth

-• Growth Rate: India’s merchandise exports grew by 6.03%, a testament to the country’s expanding industrial base and competitive edge in the global market.
+• Growth Rate: India’s merchandise exports reached $437.42 billion, registering a marginal increase of about 0.08% over the previous year, FY 2023-24, when merchandise exports were $437.10 billion.
 This growth was driven by significant demand for petroleum products, pharmaceuticals, and gems and jewelry.

 Services Exports Surge